Clutha lawyer: Scottish Government 'unwilling to stand up to big business' over FAI reforms

 Fatal accidents are investigated by police, reports are submitted to the relevant procurator fiscal’s department and a recommendation for a fatal accident inquiry (FAI), or not, is sent to the Crown Office for a decision.

-This newspaper asked the Crown Office how many inquiries were outstanding and how this compared with five years ago, and was told that “we wouldn’t have information here about the numbers”.
+This newspaper asked the Crown Office how many inquiries were outstanding and how this compared with five years ago, and was told that the information was available under FoI.

 However, we can reveal the shocking toll of uninvestigated prison deaths.
 There have been nine so far this year, three of these at Barlinnie in Glasgow.
 Four of these involved untried remand prisoners.